Over many years I have written numerous articles about railroad history, as well as current trends in railroads..

 A transcontinental railroad would have solved the Chicago Bypass issue.

-The Elgin, Joliet & Eastern (EJ&E), running on 200 miles of terminal trackage, runs a huge circle around Chicago, crossing every line entering the Chicago terminal.
+The Elgin, Joliet & Eastern (EJ&E), running on 200 miles of terminal trackage, ran a huge circle around Chicago, crossing every line entering the Chicago terminal.

 Formerly owned by US Steel, the line begins at the US Steel facility in Waukegan.
 From Waukegan, which is located near Wisconsin on the north shore, the line heads south through the towns of North Chicago.
 The line crosses the C&NW (UP), the BN, turns southeast to Joliet, crosses the Des Plaines River, ICG (GM&O), SF, Metra (RI), and then turns east into Indiana.
 The major yards for the EJ&E are the Joliet Yard on the southeast side of Joliet and Kirk Yard in Gary.
 The Elgin, Joliet and Eastern Railway is a terminal railroad whose primary business is tied closely with USX’s steel plants.
 BUT Canadian National (owner of Illinois Central) discovered the “J” and intends to buy it and create a ChicagoBypass.